sejoker/quickbot-five/README.md

-This is the code that runs on the Arduino to control a robot.
+This is the code that runs on the Arduino to control the robot using [Johnny-Five](https://github.com/rwaldron/johnny-five).
+Based on the work from [quickbot_bbb](https://github.com/o-botics/quickbot_bbb) that uses BeagleBone Black to control the robot.

 ## Overview
 Essentially this code establishes socket (UDP) connection with another device